 - is revoked upon the regaining of your capacity

-- expires on the end date mentioned in the medical power of attorney document
+- expires on the end date mentioned in the document

 How to Revoke a West Virginia Medical Power of Attorney

-- Destroying the medical power of attorney (MPOA) by yourself or by asking someone else asked to do so.
+- Destroying the MPOA by yourself or asking someone else to do so.

-- Notifying your healthcare provider in writing and asking them to revoke the MPOA.
+- Notifying your healthcare provider in writing and ask them to revoke the document.

-If your agent is your spouse, then the MPOA is automatically revoked should you get a divorce.
+If your agent is your spouse, the document is automatically revoked if you get a divorce.